Chart Color Schemes

 Eastwood is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Eastwood's population is highly diverse, with 68.8% speaking a language other than English at home and 61.0% born overseas.
-Christianity is the predominant religion, accounting for 38.8%.
-Buddhism is notably overrepresented at 7.0%, compared to Greater Sydney's 4.1%.
+Eastwood has a diverse population, with 68.8% speaking languages other than English at home and 61.0% born overseas.
+Christianity is the predominant religion in Eastwood at 38.8%.
+Buddhism is notably higher at 7.0%, compared to Greater Sydney's average of 4.1%.

 Frequently Asked Questions - Diversity